 I use a combination of theory and experiment to understand evolution as a quantitative, dynamical process.
 During my PhD in theoretical biophysics, I applied mathematical methods from non-equilibrium statistical mechanics to study the evolution of mutation rate and recombination.
 During a previous postdoctoral position, I used another area of physics—thermodynamics of protein folding—to predict the shape of fitness landscapes, i.e. the extent to which spontaneous new mutations alter fitness.
 Currently, I am experimentally testing my earlier predictions, using the antibiotic resistance enzyme β-lactamase as a model system.

-I am an evolutionary and phylogenetic biologist working as a postdoc in Casey Dunn's lab.
+I am an evolutionary and phylogenetic biologist.
 I am broadly interested in evolutionary biology and my research over the years has focused on i) systematics and evolution of neotropical angiosperms, ii) molecular evolution of gene families underlying functional phenotypes, iii) quantitative approaches to species delimitation, in particular using morphological data, and iv) biodiversity informatics, especially regarding computational challenges in phylogenomics.
 Currently, I am working on the development of pipelines for phylogenomic analyses using high throughput sequence data, and I am analyzing multiple data sets from different invertebrate clades to reconstruct their evolutionary histories.